Welcome to Subscribe On Youtube

 Algorithm

-Use dynamic programming.
-Create a 2D array dp with n rows and 2 columns, where
+This solution employs dynamic programming.
+It involves initializing a 2D array dp with n rows and 2 columns.
+In this array:

-• dp[i][1] represents the number of ways to paint the fence’s first i + 1 posts while the i-th post has the same color as its previous post,
+• dp[i][1] indicates the count of possible ways to paint the first i + 1 fence posts, with the i-th post painted the same color as the one before it.

-• and dp[i][0] represents the number of ways to paint the fence’s first i + 1 posts while the i-th post doesn’t have the same color as its previous post.
+• Conversely, dp[i][0] signifies the number of ways to paint the first i + 1 fence posts, with the i-th post painted a different color from its predecessor.

 Code